 \subsection{Instantiation of Tolerance Behavior}

-According to our survey findings, a user’s failure to explicitly reject an item does not sufficiently constitute a strong indication of interest or a clear positive signal.
+According to our survey findings, a user's failure to explicitly reject an item does not sufficiently constitute a strong indication of interest or a clear positive signal.
 Instead, this nuanced response should be regarded as a distinct category of signals that lie outside the realm of clear positivity.
 Thus, we propose to classify these instances of tolerance behavior as either ``weak positive'' signals or even ``negative'' indicators of user preference.
 By incorporating this refined categorization, recommender systems gain the capability to interpret user feedback with heightened granularity.
 It enables recommendation algorithms to better capture the subtle nuances of user interactions and preferences.

-Conventionally, the objective function of a recommendation model is to optimize the following binary cross-entropy loss:
+Conventionally, the objective function of a recommendation model is to optimize the binary cross-entropy loss as:

 where $\mathcal{Y}$ denotes the positive user-item interaction set and $\mathcal{Y}^{-}$ denotes the negative set.
-Specifically, $(u,i)$ refers to a user-item pair where user $u$ has interacted with item $i$, such as by clicking on it.
-Conversely, $(u,j)$ indicates a user-item pair where user $u$ has not interacted with item $j$, and $y$ is the ground-truth label and $\hat{y}$ represents the prediction of recommendation model.
+Specifically, $(u,i)$ refers to a user-item pair where user $u$ has interacted with item $i$, such as click on it; $(u,j)$ indicates a user-item pair where user $u$ has not interacted with item $j$, and $y$ is the ground-truth and $\hat{y}$ represents the prediction of recommendation model.

 To consider the impact of tolerance signals, we reformulate the conventional objective of recommendation models by introducing the tolerance signals.
 Specifically, in the video recommendation scenario, we categorize user behavior according to the nature of their engagement.
 We define the \emph{positive sample} as a \emph{click with follow-up active actions}.
 For instance, click and watch beyond the user's average viewing percentage.
 In contrast, a \emph{tolerance sample} emerges when a user \emph{click without follow-up active actions}, such as click and watch for a duration shorter than the user's average viewing percentage.
 Any interaction without a click is labeled as a \emph{negative sample}.
 In this case, we further divide the conventional positive signals into positive and tolerable signals.
 Hence, the positive samples are denoted as $\mathcal{Y}=\mathcal{Y}^{P}\cup\mathcal{Y}^{T}$, where $\mathcal{Y}^{P}$ indicates the clearly positive samples and $\mathcal{Y}^{T}$ indicates the tolerance samples.
 Through online experiments, we investigate two distinct strategies to handle the tolerance signals.